CNugteren/CLBlast/README.md

 * When you are still running on OpenCL 1.1 hardware.
 * When you prefer a C++ API over a C API (C API also available in CLBlast).
 * When you value an organized and modern C++ codebase.
-* When you target Intel CPUs and GPUs or embedded devices
+* When you target Intel CPUs and GPUs or embedded devices.
 * When you can benefit from the increased performance of half-precision fp16 data-types.

 Use CLBlast instead of cuBLAS: